-Colorado Commercial Loans are sometimes slow to be approved or limited in the nature of the property securing the loan.
-Abbey Mortgage & Investments, your commercial hard money lender, and Lynx can be of value to helping you get your commercial loan closed on a much more timely basis than might otherwise be possible.
+Colorado commercial property loans are sometimes slow to be approved or limited in the nature of the property securing the loan.
+Abbey Mortgage & Investments, your commercial hard lender, and Lynx can be of value to helping you get your commercial loan closed on a much more timely basis than might otherwise be possible.

-Abbey Mortgage & Investments, Inc. can provide access to highly competitive Colorado lenders perfect for long-term commercial financing.
-Providing a “one-two” punch between Lynx’s fast action to get the transaction to the closing table and Abbey’s access to highly competitive long term funds.
+Abbey Mortgage & Investments, Inc. can provide access to highly competitive Colorado private loan lenders perfect for long-term commercial real estate financing.
+Providing a “one-two” punch between Lynx’s fast action to get the transaction to the closing table and Abbey Mortgages & Investments’ access to highly-competitive long term funds.

-Bridge financing for property acquisition when time is short or your deal is on the line might be the right decision.
-More traditional lenders like out-of-state banks can’t act as quickly as you need to close.
-Alternatively, you might end up being cash short, but have found a super deal and have substantial equity in other property.
+Commercial bridge loans for property acquisition are great for when your business deal is time sensitive.
+More traditional lenders like out-of-state banks can’t act as quickly as you might need to close the transaction.
+Alternatively, you might end up being short on cash but have found a super deal and have substantial equity in other property.
 Lynx may be the answer.

 With terms that are more flexible than some other lenders, Lynx’s Commercial Loans will buy you the time and funds to achieve your goal and expand your portfolio.